TaoStarlit/English/physics.md

 ### preface

 - non-specialist, subsidiary, trainee
-	1. -al -alist:  O-cialist O-cial
+	1. -al -alist:  O-cialist O-cial (the same)
 	1. subsidiary,  victory:  O-tory O-diary.less important than but related or supplementary to.
 	1. trainee; employee. stress on ee: a person undergoing training for a particular job or profession.
-	1. This book provides a first course in physics for those xxx, and for non-specialist on degree courses in xxx for whom physics is a subsidiary subject in their first year at university.  (for whom, need a comma?)
+	1. This book provides a first course in physics for those studying access or foundation programmes in Physics at university, and for non-specialist on degree courses in (some disciplines) for whom physics is a subsidiary subject in their first year at university.  (for whom, whom is the one studying in the disciplines. does it need a comma? ans: not because it is a Restrictive attributive clause)
 	1. This book is also suitable for trainee science teachers who need to develop a solid background in physics.
 	1. collocations:  This book provides xx for sb.
 This book is also suitable for sb.
-For sb. physics is a subsidiary subject.
+For someone studying in disciplines. physics is a subsidiary subject.

 - introductory, outset, commence, appropriate, assimilate,
 	1. O-tory